lmc2179/lmc2179.github.io/drafts/metric_decomposition.md

 - We can change the mix of our customers so that more of them come from more valuable countries
 - We can increase the value of the customers in a specific country

 How much of this month's change in value was because the mix of customers changed?
 How much was due to within-country factors?
-A clever decompositin from [this note by Daniel Corro](https://www.casact.org/pubs/forum/00wforum/00wf305.pdf) allows us to get a perspective on this.
+A clever decomposition from [this note by Daniel Corro](https://www.casact.org/pubs/forum/00wforum/00wf305.pdf) allows us to get a perspective on this.

 The value growth decomposition given by Corro is: